Skip Navigation

 Nutrition and diet

-Digging into the library might also help to shed light on traits that aren’t clear in the Traits section.
-For example, one of our testers had the error message pop up for height but was rated in the 88th percentile (above average genetic predisposition) for familial short stature and 7th percentile (low genetic predisposition) to a taller stature.
-The tallest person in this tester’s family is 5’6”, so their inherited short stature came through more clearly in the library than the trait panel.
+Digging into the Library can help to shed light on traits that aren’t clear in the Traits section.
+For example, one of our testers had the “Your genotype has not been described” message pop up for height but was rated in the 88th percentile (above average genetic predisposition) for familial short stature and 7th percentile (low genetic predisposition) to a taller stature.
+The tallest person in this tester’s family is 5’6”, so their inherited short stature came through more clearly in the library than in the trait panel.

 Other exploratory tools